This page is based largely on https://www.squarefree.com/burningedg...eases/ (thanks Jesse).

 - URIs always sent as UTF8

-- Extensions can now access the referer information for pages stored in the browser history.
-This feature can be used to provide alternate history views and other useful functionality. bug 128398
+Extensions can now access the referer information for pages stored in the browser history.
+This feature can be used to provide alternate history views and other useful functionality.
+Firefox bug 128398

 - API for prioritizing HTTP connections

-- The Mozilla networking library now supports the prioritization of connections to a specific server.
-See
+The Mozilla networking library now supports the prioritization of connections to a specific server using

 - API for managing user and UA stylesheets